acids-ircam/creative_ml/README.md

 [![Colab](https://img.shields.io/badge/Notebook-none-7D1616.svg?style=flat-square&logo=googlecolab)]()
 [![Notebook](https://img.shields.io/badge/Notebook-none-7D1616.svg?style=flat-square&logo=jupyter)]()

-These tutorials explores the new class of generative models based on diffusion probabilistic models.
+This course explores the new class of generative models based on diffusion probabilistic models.
 This class of models is inspired by thermodynamics, but also denoising score matching, Langevin dynamics and autoregressive decoding.
 We will also discuss the more recent development of denoising diffusion implicit models and the wavegrad model, which is based on the same core principles but applies this class of models for audio data.